arrow-kt/arrow-website/content/docs/learn/typed-errors/working-with-typed-errors.md

 :::note Logical Failure vs. Real exceptions

-We use the term _logical failure_ to describe a situation not deemed as successful in your domain, but that it's still within the realms of that domain.
+We use the term _logical failure_ to describe a situation not deemed as successful in your domain, but that is still within the realms of that domain.
 For example, if you are implementing a repository for users, not finding a user for a certain query is a logical failure.

 In contrast to logical failures we have _real exceptions_, which are problems, usually technical, which are _truly exceptional_ and are thus not part of our domain.